 Module 3 – Kicking off the Entrepreneurial Journey

-In the third stage, the youth will have the opportunity to run either an online or offline business for 2 weeks, with the end goal of learning how to problem-solve with empathy.
+In the third stage, the youth will have the opportunity to put theory into practice though embarking on a 2-week business project, with the end goal that they learn how to problem-solve with empathy.